sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 ![](img/model-based-testing/examples/locked_unlocked_machine.svg)

-In the diagram the initial state is `LOCKED`.
-Usually when someone starts using their phone, it is locked.
+In the diagram the initial state is `LOCKED`, because usually when someone starts using their phone, it is locked.
-Therefore the initial state of the state machine should also be `LOCKED`.
+This should be represented in the initial state of the state machine.